Blue Reflection: Second Light Review — A Magical Girl Summer

 The game’s PlayStation 4 version performs great on PlayStation 5 via backward compatibility, and Gust’s clean and crisp art style really shines through.

-Whereas Blue Reflection is somewhat held back given it also released on PlayStation Vita, Second Light shows the height this series can achieve in terms of graphics and animations.
+Whereas the first Blue Reflection was somewhat held back given it was also released on PlayStation Vita, Second Light shows the height this series can achieve in terms of graphics and animations.
 Each character has a distinctive mouth shape and the way they move their eyes convey a lot of emotion during cutscenes.